 - Space heaters and air conditioners; space heaters present a fire safety hazard and are not permitted in University residences; air conditioners are a safety and environmental concern.
 Students with concerns regarding temperature in their rooms should contact Facilities staff for assistance.

 - Tapestries and other combustible materials (paneling, combustible fabrics, etc.) may not be used to decorate rooms.
 Fiberglass or other fire-resistant hangings are acceptable if hung from picture molding.
 No items may be affixed to, installed in, or suspended from the ceiling or exposed pipes in any student rooms.

 - Food Service: All first- and sophomore-year students must purchase/participate in one of the designated meal plans, regardless of location of housing assignment.
 All students residing in traditional residence halls must purchase/participate in one of the designated meal options.

 - Furniture: Furniture must remain in the room/unit to which it is assigned by the University.
-No University property may be removed from University residences at any time, or placed on porches of University residences.
+No University property may be removed from University residences at any time, or placed on porches or yards of University residences.
 No University furniture or property may be removed from lounges, conference rooms, or other community areas for use in student rooms or other locations.
 Students are not permitted to raise, lower, or loft their University beds without assistance from the Facilities Department.
 Waterbeds are not permitted in University residences.
 No indoor furniture may be placed outdoors (including without limitation on porches or decks of apartments, houses, or townhouses) except in emergency circumstances as necessary to protect health and safety.
 Any furniture that has been modified or damaged by students or is missing during inspection times or at move-out will be replaced or repaired by the University, at its option, at the expense of the residents of that particular residential area.
 Failure to observe these regulations will likely result in labor and/or replacement charges and/or disciplinary action.